-This conference will discuss the next steps for flooding and coastal erosion risk management policy in England and adapting to the increased risks associated with climate change.
+This conference focuses on next steps for flooding and coastal erosion risk management policy in England and adapting to the increased risks associated with climate change.

-It will be an opportunity to discuss the way the new government approaches flooding policy as part of it commitment to adapt to the increased risks associated with climate change.
+Policymakers and stakeholders will examine the way the Government is approaching flooding policy as part of its commitment to adapt to the increased risks associated with climate change.

 Areas for discussion include:

 - its impact on increasing flood resilience and reducing the risk of coastal erosion,

 - the approach to flood and coastal resilience, and

 - priorities for the Environment Agency in adapting to the increased risks associated with climate change and population growth.